Gothic Theatre: Restoration

 In 1998, two friends who had a passion for music restored the Gothic, surpassing its original design and entering the venue to the ranks of the most renowned theaters in Colorado.
 They bought the building out of bankruptcy, ultimately saving it from demolition.
 Deciding to keep the historical interior, they rebuilt the theater from the foundation to the roof.

 Additionally, they hired designers and artists to help remodel certain aspects that fit into their vision.
 Now the theater has a fresh paint scheme, newly made wrap-around balcony, and a renovated marquee.
 People who have attended the theater have claimed that the Gothic is "probably the best local music venue in terms of light, size and sound".
 Another reviewed that it is "a relatively intimate concert venue".
 AEG Live began managing the venue in 2013.

 Notable shows

+The Gothic has hosted many distinguished shows since its opening.
+Local bands, as well as nationally-recognized acts, are showcased.
+Nirvana chose the venue for one of the earliest public performances of "Smells Like Teen Spirit", June 10, 1991, prior to its release.